Skip to content

 Windows 11 allow or deny app access to the microphone

-You can also change these settings using the Windows Registry editor.
-Be careful, as changing registry settings can affect your system.
+You can also change these settings with the Windows Registry editor, but be cautious – messing with registry settings can impact your system.

 HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\CurrentVersion\CapabilityAccessManager\ConsentStore\microphone